 The 70% rule in this case suggests that you should not pay more than $363,500 when purchasing the property to maximize your final profits.
 You can use this number to negotiate with the seller, though they may not always accept.
 In these cases you will need to make adjustments to the 70% rule based on market conditions or walk away from the property.

 How Long Does It Take To Rehab A Home?

 It can take anywhere from six weeks to six months to rehab a home.
 There are several factors investors can use to determine how long a project will take, including the size of the property, the specific renovation projects, and your team of laborers.
 To get a more concrete understanding of a rehab project, look at each of these factors before purchasing a given property.
+Note that these factors will have a direct impact on rehab costs as well.
 It can also be a good idea to research how quickly properties are being sold in your market, as this will hint at how long it may take the property to sell once the rehab is complete.